magiblot/turbo/README.md

 ![Turbo](https://user-images.githubusercontent.com/20713561/89552632-b7053380-d80c-11ea-92e0-a8c30f80cd49.png)

+## Downloads

+* Unix systems: you'll have to build Turbo yourself.
+You may follow the build instructions in the next section.
+* Windows: you can find up-to-date binaries in the [Actions](https://github.com/magiblot/turbo/actions?query=branch:master+event:push) page.
+Click on the first successful workflow (with a green tick) in the list.
+At the bottom of the workflow page, as long as you have logged in to GitHub, you'll find an *Artifacts* section with the following files:
+    * `turbo-x86.zip`: 32-bit executable built with MSVC.
+Windows Vista or later required.
+    * `turbo-x64.zip`: 64-bit executable built with MSVC. x64 Windows Vista or later required.

 ## Building

 First of all, you should clone this repository along its submodules with the `--recursive` option of `git clone`.